 The experiences of patients like Maria and John underscore the transformative potential of Crizotinib in cancer treatment.
 While each patient's journey is unique, the common thread of hope and improved quality of life shines through.
 As research progresses, the future looks promising for individuals diagnosed with ALK-positive cancers, with Crizotinib playing a critical role in their treatment regimen.

-Crizotinib is a targeted therapy used in the treatment of certain types of cancer, including non-small cell lung cancer (NSCLC) that harbors specific genetic mutations.
-While crizotinib has shown significant success in shrinking tumors and slowing disease progression, like all cancer treatments, it can cause side effects.
-It's crucial for patients and caregivers to understand how to manage these effects to maintain quality of life during treatment.
+Crizotinib is a targeted therapy used in the treatment of certain types of cancer, including non-small cell lung cancer (NSCLC) that harbours specific genetic mutations.
+While crizotinib has shown significant success in shrinking tumours and slowing disease progression, like all cancer treatments, it can cause side effects.
+Patients and caregivers must understand how to manage these effects to maintain quality of life during treatment.
 Here, we'll explore some common side effects of crizotinib and offer advice on managing them.

 Nausea and vomiting are common side effects of many cancer treatments, including crizotinib.
 To manage these symptoms: